 They’re already high (compared to other developed countries)

-This already gives these countries a competitive advantage when looking to attract businesses.
-This is no longer the case and shows that raising tax rates may accelerate this trend, and every time a company moves overseas it costs the US not only jobs but tax revenue.
+Before the corporate tax reduction, other countries had a competitive advantage over the US when looking to attract businesses.
+This is no longer the case and shows that raising tax rates may accelerate this trend, and every time a company moves overseas, it costs the US both jobs and tax revenue.

-Those who favor higher taxes on the wealthy believe it makes economic sense and see virtue in some redistribution of wealth.
-Their free-market opponents not only see this as wrong-headed government intervention but believe the economic consequences will hurt the rich and the poor alike.
+The Bottom Line: Those who favor higher taxes on the wealthy believe it makes economic sense and see virtue in some redistribution of wealth.
+Their free-market opponents not only see this as wrong-headed government intervention but also believe the economic consequences will hurt the rich and the poor alike.
 Do you think taxes should be raised on the rich, or should the status quo be preserved?